-• Our tax savvy customer service team is readily available by phone or e-mail for your convenience and support if needed
+• Our tax savvy business service team is readily available by phone or e-mail for your convenience and support if needed

 When you start a corporation, you need to open a business bank account.
 This requires you to have an EIN number for your business.
 Let IRS-EIN-TAX-ID file the necessary paperwork for you and help you get your EIN before the day is done.
 We offer an easy three-step application process with assistants working on your behalf, should any information need to be corrected or resubmitted.